Upcoming workshops in Hilary Term 2021

-Our regular iSkills workshops will be available again in Michaelmas Term through a combination of webinars and pre-recorded videos.
-Watch this space for titles as they become available.
+iSkills workshops are available in Hilary Term through a combination of webinars and pre-recorded videos, and will be listed on this page as they become available.

 Further sources of information you may find helpful:

 Please click on the links below for further information about each course.